 - Mug or small dish (microwave safe)

-- 2 tbsp Flour white whole wheat, all purpose, or whole wheat
+- 2 tablespoon Flour white whole wheat, all purpose, or whole wheat

-- 1.5 tbsp Cocoa Powder Cacao or regular cocoa
+- 1.5 tablespoon Cocoa Powder Cacao or regular cocoa

-- 3 tbsp Milk Any plant based milk
+- 3 tablespoon Milk Any plant based milk

-- 1 tbsp Oil a light tasting oil like canola, avocado, or light olive
+- 1 tablespoon Oil a light tasting oil like canola, avocado, or light olive

-- 1 tsp Chocolate Chips Dark Chocolate or Dairy Free
+- 1 teaspoon Chocolate Chips Dark Chocolate or Dairy Free

 - Spray or rub a small dish or ramekin with cooking oil.